pjtunstall/smart-road/README.md

 The latter system would also make it more challenging to prevent collisions, since we couldn't simply tell a car not to move if that would cause a crash.

-It could include more realistic, i.e. less abrupt, turns, different sized vehicles, proper sprites, nicer background ...
+It could include more realistic, i.e. less abrupt, turns, different sized vehicles, proper sprites, nicer background, scenery, lights, ...